 The IVC Filter Clinic Coordinator will check your progress to see if your filter can be removed.
-You may be ready for removal if you are:
+You may be ready for removal if you:

-- Discharged from the hospital.
+- Were discharged from the hospital

-- Finished with surgery.
+- Had surgery

-- Started on blood thinning medications.
+- Were started on blood thinning medications

-- Now at decreased risk for blood clots.
+- Are now at decreased risk for blood clots.

-2 to 6 Weeks After Placement
+2 to 6 Weeks Post Placement

-The interventional radiologist or nurse coordinator will contact your primary doctor to discuss removal of the filter.
+The interventional radiologist will contact your primary doctor to discuss removal of the filter.
 You may need a CT scan of your abdomen and pelvis before the filter can be removed to: